 Co-occurring disorders affect people from all walks of life and all age groups.
 Although co-occurring disorders are often serious and can significantly impact an individual’s ability to meet major responsibilities, it is treatable, and many people recover.

 There are many combinations of substance-related disorders and mental illnesses that can occur.
 So, the symptoms of co-occurring disorders vary greatly.
 Signs and symptoms of dual diagnosis may include:

 - Sudden changes in behavior or mood

 - Difficulty completing daily tasks or meeting responsibilities

 - Loss of control over use of substances

 - Thoughts of suicide or self-harm

-If you believe you or a loved one may have dual diagnosis, contact your doctor or mental health professional as treatment is recommended.
+If you believe you or a loved one may have co-occurring disorders, contact your doctor or mental health professional as treatment is recommended.